 The default rule, often referred to as the "American rule" to contrast it with other systems, requires each side to pay for its own legal fees.
 In the insurance context, most states allow a policyholder to recover attorneys' fees in some circumstances.
-For example, an insured who prevails in a coverage action shows that the insurer acted in bad faith, or demonstrates a breach of contract by the insurer can sometimes recover fees.
+For example, an insured who prevails in a coverage action and shows that the insurer acted in bad faith or demonstrates a breach of contract by the insurer can sometimes recover fees.
 Moreover, some procedural rules incentivise pre-trial settlement.
 Under Federal Rule of Civil Procedure 68, if a defendant offers settlement more than 14 days before trial and the plaintiff rejects the offer and the final judgment is equal to or less than the settlement offer, the plaintiff must pay the defendant's costs incurred after making the offer.
-"Costs" under this arrangement are limited to miscellaneous printing and court expenses, and they generally do not include attorneys' fees.
+"Costs" under this arrangement are limited to miscellaneous printing and court expenses, and they do not include attorneys' fees unless the statute creating the cause of action defines costs to include attorneys' fees.
 State procedural rules have similar cost-shifting mechanisms.

-4.10 Can the courts compel the parties to mediate disputes?
+4.10 Can the courts compel the parties to mediate disputes, or engage with other forms of Alternative Dispute Resolution?
 If so, do they exercise such powers?

 While courts often encourage mediation, the power of courts to compel mediation varies.
-Federal courts may not only compel mediation but also require good faith participation in the process, pursuant to Federal Rule of Civil Procedure 16(f), 28 U.S.C. § 1927 and the local rules of various districts.
+Federal courts have power under the Alternative Dispute Resolution Act of 1998 ("ADRA") not only to compel mediation but also require good faith participation in the process, pursuant to Federal Rule of Civil Procedure 16(f), 28 U.S.C. § 1927, and the local rules of various districts.
+Each federal district court must devise and implement an alternative dispute resolution ("ADR") programme, and provide at least one type of ADR, including arbitration and mediation, to parties.
+Under the ADRA, district courts require civil litigants to consider ADR, and the court can compel parties to engage in non-binding types of ADR such as arbitration.
+Many district courts use settlement conferences pre-trial.
 Many state courts also have the authority to compel mediation.
+In some states like Minnesota and North Carolina, some type of ADR is mandated in most civil cases, and in New Jersey parties must participate in mediation before they can pursue a case in court.
+New York has announced preliminary plans to implement mandatory ADR in most civil cases.
 Although courts may have the ability to compel participation in mediation, they cannot force the parties to come to a settlement in mediation.

-4.11 If a party refuses to a request to mediate, what consequences may follow?
+4.11 If a party refuses to a request to mediate (or engage with other forms of Alternative Dispute Resolution), what consequences may follow?